 Learning Spanish with a Private Tutor

-Another option, individual or group lessons with a private tutor offers one-on-one practice speaking Spanish.
-The advantage is the tutor can tailor lessons for your learning level, answer questions, immediately correct your errors.
+Another option, individual or group lessons with a private tutor offer one-on-one practice speaking Spanish.
+The advantage is the tutor can tailor lessons for your learning level, answer questions, and immediately correct your errors.
 The time allows for you to practice listening and speaking with your tutor.
 You can choose a tutor with the regional accent and vocabulary you wish to learn.

 Spanish Language Courses and Software

 Many of these courses and programs have content to learn new vocabulary and offer audio to learn pronunciation.
-Too often though, they fall short on their promises leaving learners without usable language skills for real life.
+Too often though, they fall short of their promises leaving learners without usable language skills for real life.
 However, good ones will include skills practice and increase your active vocabulary.
 Always check the reviews before buying.

 Can I learn Spanish fluently for free?

 Of course, you can learn anything for free.
 However, going the free way is like the blind leading the blind.
 Without a systematic plan, you’ll have gaps in your learning and stumble over them later.
 It may be worth investing some money in some key resources and adding in free resources to practice with.
-In the long run this will save you time and money overall, not to mention your sanity.
+In the long run, this will save you time and money overall, not to mention your sanity.

 Learning Spanish with a Partner

 As an alternative to a tutor, language exchanges offer learners the opportunity to practice with a native speaker.
 Your partner benefits and so do you.
 Be careful with picking up their bad habits though.
 On the other hand, the good thing is you can also pick up on their errors too.
 Connecting with others is really easy now online.
 A good place to find a community with relatively inexpensive vetted teachers is in the Italki community.